SabakiHQ/Sabaki/README.md

 <img src="logo.png" width="156" height="156">

 An elegant Go/Baduk/Weiqi board and SGF editor for a more civilized age.
 This is the web version of Sabaki.
 It's a trimmed-down version that runs in any modern browser.
-To run Sabaki, simply open `./view/index.html` in a browser.
+Build instructions can be found in [the wiki](https://github.com/yishn/Sabaki/wiki/Building-&-Tests).
 You can try a [working demo here](http://sabaki.yichuanshen.de/web/).

 ![Screenshot](screenshot.png)